SRGSSR/pillarbox-apple/docs/KNOWN_ISSUES.md

 No workaround is available yet.

-## DRM-protected streams do not play in the simulator
+## DRM-protected contents do not play in the simulator

 DRM-protected streams do not play in the simulator.
 This is expected behavior as the required hardware features are not available in the simulator.

 ### Workaround

 Use a physical device.

+## DRM-protected content playback crashes when debugging on macOS

+When running an iPad app on macOS, attempting to play DRM-protected content while debugging causes the app to crash.

+### Workaround

+Disable _Debug executable_ in the associated scheme.

 ## Seeking to the end of an on-demand might confuse the player (FB12020197, FB12019343, FB11970329)